 Top Biden aides meet with Senate Democrats amid concerns after debate

-Washington — Senate Democrats are meeting with top advisers to President Biden Thursday amid calls for the White House to do more to reassure the party about the president's path to reelection and fitness for office after his performance in last month's debate.
+Washington — Senate Democrats met with top advisers to President Biden Thursday amid calls for the White House to do more to reassure the party about the president's path to reelection and fitness for office after his performance in last month's debate.

-At a special caucus lunch meeting, the senators are hearing from senior advisers to the president Mike Donilon, the president's longtime speechwriter, and Steve Ricchetti, counselor to the president, along with Biden campaign chair Jen O'Malley Dillon, a Senate Democratic leadership aide told CBS News.
+At a special caucus lunch meeting, the senators heard from senior advisers to the president Mike Donilon, the president's longtime speechwriter, and Steve Ricchetti, counselor to the president, along with Biden campaign chair Jen O'Malley Dillon, a Senate Democratic leadership aide told CBS News.

 Heading into the meeting, few senators were willing to discuss their hopes and expectations for the gathering.
 Sen. Mazie Hirono of Hawaii said she was "keeping an open mind."
 Sen. Joe Manchin of West Virginia told reporters that his main concern is Mr. Biden's "health and well-being."
 And Sen. Richard Blumenthal of Connecticut said he's hoping to see "data and analytics about the path to success in November."